lauriahlfors/vincit_rising_star_2021_pre-assignment/README.md

+# React TS Bitcoin App

-#You can visit the app in https://lauriahlfors-vincit.herokuapp.com/ (it might take a second to load)
+You can visit the app in https://lauriahlfors-vincit.herokuapp.com/ (it might take a second to load)

-#Install modules by running npm or yarn
+Install modules by running npm or yarn
-#Run by running yarn start or npm rum start
+Run by running yarn start or npm rum start